eddiesTime/sme_app/raw_documentation.md

 ...
 ```

-_Code snippet 27: Weather Widget in Presentation Layer._
+_Code snippet 27: Weather Widget in Presentation Layer_

 #### Advantages

 - clear separation of concerns
-  _ no business logic inside UI
+  _ no business logic inside the UI
   _ easier to test
 - can be accessed from anywhere in the tree
-- plays well with Flutters reactivity
+- plays well with Flutter's reactivity
-- reduces the amount of builds compared to setState()
+- reduces the number of builds compared to `setState()`

 #### Disadvantages

-- reactive programming is not straightforward \* people have it difficult to understand reactive programming
+- reactive programming is not straightforward
+  - people have it difficult to understand reactive programming
 - a lot of boilerplate
-- the concepts take some time to get the head around
+- the concepts take some time to get your head around

 ### Bloc with flutter_bloc